swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 in `swift build --toolset pedanticCCompiler.json` will pass `-pedantic` to the C compiler located at a default path.

-When cross-compiling, paths in `toolset.json` files supplied in destination artifact bundles should be self-contained: no absolute paths and no escaping symlinks are allowed.
+When cross-compiling, paths in `toolset.json` files supplied in Swift SDK bundles should be self-contained: no absolute paths and no escaping symlinks are allowed.
 Users are still able to provide their own `toolset.json` files outside of artifact bundles to specify additional developer tools for which no relative "non-escaping" path can be provided within the bundle.

-### `destination.json` Files
+### `swift-sdk.json` Files

-Note the presence of `destination.json` files in each `<destination artifact>` subdirectory.
+Note the presence of `swift-sdk.json` files in each `<Swift SDK artifact>` subdirectory.
 These files should contain a JSON dictionary with an evolved version of the schema of [existing `destination.json` files that SwiftPM already supports](https://github.com/apple/swift-package-manager/pull/1098) and `destination.json` files presented in the pitch version of this proposal, hence `"schemaVersion": "3.0"`.
 We'll keep parsing `"version": 1` and `"version": 2` for